-FETPROACT-EIC-05- 2019, FETPROACT- EIC-06-2019; FETPROACT-EIC-07- 2020 , FETPROACT- EIC-08-2020 Grants will be awarded to proposals according to the ranking list.
-At least each of the two highest-ranked proposals for each subtopic or area will be funded provided that it attains all thresholds.
-Then, respecting the ranking, the third ranked proposals (if any) from each sub-topic or area is awarded within available funding budget.
-Finally, any remaining funding budget is allocated according to the ranking list, respecting where applicable the minimal and maximal budget allocation per sub-topic or area.
-FETPROACT-EIC-05- 2019, FETPROACT- EIC-07-2020 , FETPROACT-EIC-08- 2020 The following specific page limits apply.
-Sections 1 to 3 of the part B of the proposal should consist of a maximum of 30 A4 pages.
-The limits will be clearly shown in the 'proposal templates' in the Funding & Tenders Portal electronic submission system.
+EIC-07-2020 , FETPROACT-EIC-08- 2020 Funding & Tenders Portal electronic submission system.
 Sections which are not subject to limits will be indicated.
 FETPROACT-EIC-06- 2019 The following specific page limits apply.
 Sections 1 to 3 of the part B of the proposal should consist of a maximum of 70 A4 pages.
 The limits will be clearly shown in the 'proposal templates' in the Funding & Tenders Portal electronic submission system.
 Sections which are not subject to limits will be indicated.